 From 1 July 2013, the Future of Financial Advice Reforms (FOFA Reforms) banned conflicted remuneration for financial advisors, being commissions and other payments that could reasonably influence the advice given to retail clients.
 Under ‘grandfathering provisions’ of the FOFA Reforms, certain commissions or other payments to be made under an arrangement entered into prior to 1 July 2013 were excepted from the ban.

 In mid-2016 there was a reorganisation of the superannuation fund structures operated by the MLC/NAB group, with NULIS becoming the trustee for the MLC Super Fund.
 Members were transferred to the MLC Super Fund (Transferred Members).
 NULIS, the new trustee, decided to maintain the Conflicted Charges that were being paid from Transferred Members’ accounts to advisers prior to 1 July 2016.
 The class action will allege that this decision by NULIS to maintain payment of the Conflicted Charges from 1 July 2016 and the making of such payments, constituted a breach of its duty to act in the best interest of the members of the MLC Super Fund.

 Will it cost anything to participate in the class action?

-The class action will be funded by IMF on a “no win, no pay” basis in accordance with the terms of a funding agreement or terms imposed by the Court.
+The class action is being funded by IMF on a “no win, no pay” basis in accordance with the terms of a funding agreement or terms imposed by the Court.
 If the class action is successfully resolved and there is a recovery of compensation, IMF will be entitled to reimbursement of the costs it has spent plus a commission from such recovery only.